Are you or anyone you know unable to visit the library?

 Joan said: “The book service is wonderful.
 I used to read a lot but lost some of my sight a year ago.
 I listen to audiobooks.
 I particularly like romance ones.
 A good book helps take you away to another place.
 I put my headphones on and I can be away in a good book.”

 Debbie said: “It was lovely meeting Joan today as well as the lady who delivers her audiobooks to her.
 Home Library Direct makes a real difference to many people who cannot access libraries.
 It is a fantastic service.”

 Home Library Direct volunteers will deliver your choice of books, large print books and audiobooks.
 You can also reserve books online and use the free eLibrary to download:

 Help is on offer for people who would like a bit of extra support accessing these services, just let the team know.

-To sign up for Home Library Direct contact your local library for an application form or apply online here.
+To sign up for Home Library Direct contact your local library for an application form or apply online.

-If you would like to find out more about the service, including how you can become a volunteer, you can call us on 01243 642111, ask in your local library or click here.
+If you would like to find out more about the service, including how you can become a volunteer, you can call us on 01243 642111, ask or visit your local library.

 Debbie’s visit was made during West Sussex Care Month.
 The aim is to raise awareness about care and support available in the county.
-For more information see the Care Month page here.
+For more information see the Care Month page.